KhronosGroup/glTF/specification/1.1/README.md

 ### technique.uniforms

 A dictionary object of strings that maps GLSL uniform names to technique parameter IDs.
+Each string must also be in the parameters dictionary object.

 * **Type**: `object`
 * **Required**: No, default: `{}`